 Finding an accurate background checking site is very important, but it is also not as easy as you might think.
 Some sites are much more thorough than others and while some are just trying to get money out of you at any cost, others are genuinely built by people with pride in the service they offer and a commitment to getting things right.

 We have been tested all the top background checking sites to see which ones can produce the most accurate and consistent results.
-The results are now in and here is our pick of the top three accurate background checking sites:
+The results are now in and here is our pick of the top two accurate background checking sites:

 Instant CheckMate delivered hugely accurate results in our tests, and was particularly good with vague searches.
 The speed of their service also impressed us too; they generated results faster than every other site we tested.